 5.1.
 WPI/poly-γ-glutamic acid hydrogel formation.

-WPI-γ-glutamic acid hydrogel were synthesized to the following method.
-WPI solutions were formed to 40% w/v with deionized H2O The WPI was sourced from (Davis and Co). γ-PGA with molecular weight of 10 kDa, 700 kDa and 1100 kDa was added 2.5%, 5%.
+WPI-γ-glutamic acid hydrogels were synthesized according to the following method.
+WPI solutions were formed at 40% w/v with deionized H2O The WPI was sourced from (Davis and Co). γ-PGA with molecular weight of 10 kDa, 700 kDa and 1100 kDa was added at concentrations of 2.5%, 5%.
 7.5% or 10% to form the WPI-γPGA sample groups.
 The solutions were homogenised for 24 h on an IKA Loopster.
 Post homogenization the samples were degassed and formed into 1mL/1g samples for analysis.
 Sterilization was achieved via autoclaving.